neelakansha85/site-setup-wizard/readme.txt

 * Allows super admins to decide whether user should be able to select privacy or not
 * Registers option 'nsd_ssw_site_type' with Site Type value for every site created
 * Registers option 'nsd_ssw_user_role' with Admin's User Role value from main site in newly created site's option table
+* Allows super admins to perform additional checks if required before displaying all steps to a user.
+(Using [SSW Additional Checks](https://github.com/neelakansha85/ssw-additional-checks) Plugin)
 * Option to map wordpress user role with Site Setup Wizard user roles (Currently in beta)

 = Coming soon =